dekuNukem/RGBeeb/README.md

 ### Specifications

 The original Beeb featured a 6502 microprocessor running at 2MHz, 32K of ROM, and either 16 or 32K of RAM.
-Its [BASIC interpreter](https://en.wikipedia.org/wiki/BBC_BASIC) was notably one of the fastest of the era, beating even the original IMB PC!
+Its [BASIC interpreter](https://en.wikipedia.org/wiki/BBC_BASIC) was notably one of the fastest of the era, beating even the original IBM PC!

 It was also extremely expandable, with a plethora of ports including RS423, cassette, analogue, Econet, a digital user port, a 1MHz bus connection, and a "Tube" expansion slot.